dromotherm/sandbox/BUILDROOT/README.md

 -rwxr-xr-x 1 alexandrecuer alexandrecuer      780 avril 28 12:19 start-qemu.sh
 ```

-You can boot the virtual machine up by running the `./start-qemu.sh` script
+You can boot the virtual machine by running the `./start-qemu.sh` script

 ## to be continued....